Anti-tank missile in Libya looks like Iran-produced weapon -U.N.

 NEW YORK, Dec 8 (Reuters) - A United Nations analysis of photos of four anti-tank guided missiles in Libya found that one "had characteristics consistent with the Iranian-produced Dehlavieh" missile, U.N.
 Secretary-General Antonio Guterres reported to the Security Council.

-However, he said in his biannual report - submitted to the council late Monday - that the U.N. secretariat was "unable to ascertain if this anti-tank guided missile had been transferred to Libya" in violation of Security Council sanctions on Iran.
+However, he said in his biannual report - submitted to the council late Monday and seen by Reuters on Tuesday - that the U.N. secretariat was "unable to ascertain if this anti-tank guided missile had been transferred to Libya" in violation of Security Council sanctions on Iran.

 The 15-member council banned weapons exports by Iran in 2007.
 Under a 2015 nuclear deal between Tehran and key global powers, which is enshrined in a Security Council resolution, the arms restrictions were lifted in October this year.